grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### ready to embark

-With food aboard, Hemi found Captain Percy in the sonar compartment around lunch time and reported that they could expect to be ready to embark from the depot sometime that day.
+With food aboard, Hemi found Captain Percy in the sonar compartment around lunch time and reported that all the various umbilicals had been withdrawn and the _Prospect_ was ready to swim under its own power agail.
+They could expect to be ready to embark from the depot sometime that day.

 "I don't know if you have any business left to take care of up on the exchange floor or anything," said Hemi to Captain Percy, "but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired."